-Accounts receivable Amounts owed by customers on account as a result from the sale of goods and services (p.
-353).

-Aging of accounts receivable The analysis of customer balances by the length of time they have been unpaid (p.
-359).

-Allowance method A method of accounting for bad debts that involves estimating uncollectible accounts at the end of each period (p.
-355).

-Bad Debts Expense An expense account to record uncollectible receivables (p.
-354).

-Cash (net) realizable value The net amount expected to be received in cash (p.
-355).

-Direct write-off method A method of accounting for bad debts that involves expensing accounts at the time they are determined to be uncollectible (p.
-354).

-Dishonored note A note that is not paid in full at maturity (p.
-369).

-Factor A finance company or bank that buys receivables from businesses and then collects the payments directly from the customers (p.
+- Accounts receivable Amounts owed by customers on account as a result from the sale of goods and services (p.
+348).Aging of accounts receivable The analysis of customer bal- - ances by the length of time they have been unpaid (p.
+355). - Allowance method A method of accounting for bad debts that involves estimating uncollectible accounts at the end of each period (p.
+351). - Bad Debts Expense An expense account to record uncollectible receivables (p.
+350). - Cash (net) realizable value The net amount expected to be received in cash (p.
+351). - Direct write-off method A method of accounting for bad debts that involves expensing accounts at the time they are determined to be uncollectible (p.
+350). - Dishonored note A note that is not paid in full at maturity (p.
+365). - Factor A finance company or bank that buys receivables from businesses and then collects the payments directly from the customers (p.
+357). - Maker The party in a promissory note who is making the promise to pay (p.
 361).

-Maker The party in a promissory note who is making the promise to pay (p.
-365).

-Notes payable Obligations in the form of written promissory notes (p.
-371).

-Notes receivable Claims for which formal instruments of credit are issued as evidence of the debt (p.
-354).

-Other receivables Nontrade receivables such as interest receivable, loan to company officers, advances to employees, and income tax refundable (p.
-353).

-Payee The party to whom payment of a promissory note is to be made (p.
-365).

-Percentage of receivables basis Management establishes a percentage relationship between the amount of receivables and the expected losses from uncollectible accounts (p.
-358).

-Percentage of sales basis Management establishes a percentage relationship between the amount of credit sales and expected losses from uncollectible accounts (p.
-358).

-Promissory note A written promise to pay a specified amount of money on demand or at a definite time (p.
-365).

-Trade receivables Notes and accounts receivable that result from sales transactions (p.
-353).

-EXERCISES

-Identify different types of receivables.
-(SO 1)

-Record basic accounts receivable transactions.
+- Notes payable Obligations in the form of written promissory notes (p.
+367). - Notes receivable Claims for which formal instruments of credit are issued as evidence of the debt (p.
+362). - Other receivables Nontrade receivables, such as interest receivable, loans to company officers, advances to employees, and income tax refundable (p.
+349). - Payee The party to whom payment of a promissory note is to be made (p.
+361). - Percentage of receivables basis Management establishes a percentage relationship between the amount of receivables and the expected losses from uncollectible accounts (p.
+354). - Percentage of sales basis Management establishes a percentage relationship between the amount of credit sales and expected losses from uncollectible accounts (p.
+354). - Promissory note A written promise to pay a specified amount of money on demand or at a definite time (p.
+361). - Trade receivables Notes and accounts receivable that result from sales transactions (p.
+349).

+Exercises

+Prepare entries for interestbearing notes.
 (SO 2)

-Prepare entries for write-off; determine cash realizable value.
-(SO 3)

-Prepare entries for collection of bad debts write-off.
-(SO 3)

-Compute interest and determine maturity dates on notes.
-(SO 6)

-Determine maturity dates and compute interest and rates on notes.

-(SO 6)

-Prepare entries to dispose of accounts receivable.
-(SO 4)

-Identify whether obligations are current liabilities.
-(SO 10)

-Prepare entries for an interestbearing note payable.
-(SO 11)